Ranjan1501/Ranjan1501/README.md

 ### About Me 🚀
 🌱 Full stack developer with specialization in MERN Stack. </br>
-👨‍💻 Dedicated, Committed aeignd Persistent about Web Develpemnt, I enjoy learning new things.
+👨‍💻 Dedicated, Committed and Persistent about Web Develpemnt, I enjoy learning new things.
 I am currently looking for an opportunity to learn and grow more as Full Stack Web Developer. </br>
 💬 Ask me about Full Stack Development. <br/>
 👯 I’m looking to collaborate on Some Cool Project. <br/> 🔭 I’m currently working on Geektrust Coding Challenge. <br/>